phrase/django-phrase/README.rst

 PHRASE_ENABLED
 **************

-Enable/Disable In-Context-Editing completely and fall back to standard Django i18n handling.
-Disable PhraseApp for production environments at any time!
+Enable/Disable In-Context Editor completely and fall back to standard Django i18n handling.
+Always disable the In-Context Editor for production environments!

 *****************
 PHRASE_PROJECT_ID
 *****************

 Add your ProjectID.
-You find the ProjectID on the `project overview page <https://phraseapp.com/projects>`_.
+You find the Project ID on the `projects overview page <https://phraseapp.com/projects>`_.

 *************
 PHRASE_PREFIX
 *************

-Change the prefix and suffix of the keys that are rendered by PhraseApp.
+Change the prefix and suffix of the keys that are rendered by the In-Context Editor.
 Default typically works great but this can conflict with some JavaScript liberaries.
 Use this setting to change prefix and suffix to custom ones if necessary.

 ********************
 Heroku and .mo Files
 ********************

 If you are using the current global gitignore file for python https://github.com/github/gitignore/blob/master/Python.gitignore be warned that your compiled .mo files are ignored as well.
 That means that your translations will not appear on Heroku.
 If you want this not to happen or having issues with this simply comment out your *.mo ignore rule.
 Then run your compilemessages locally and include them into your sourcetree before pushing to Heroku.

 More Information
 ----------------